 Video is a great way to engage with your audience and in many cases normal framed video’s work well.
 So we found out a way to embed videos in VR.
-BUT as all mobile browsers don’t allow autoplay, this feature works only on desktop for now.
+BUT as all mobile browsers don’t allow autoplay, this feature works only on a desktop for now.

 Youtube and other video platforms provide iframe code so you can alter this to make it VR perfect: